XsongyangX/hw4/README.md

 Runnable Python scripts:
 * `phrases.py [-h] [--slices n] [--time] [--bigram | --trigram] input output`: Runs the `gensim` tool on the given amount of slices of a corpus located in the `input` folder.
 Partial results will be logged to the given `output` folder, such as bigram counts.
 Only the `--bigram` works.
 No slice count given means the entire corpus is to be parsed.
 * `get_trigrams.py [-h] [--slices n] [--time] [--bigram | --trigram] input output`: Runs the `gensim` tool on the given amout of slices of a corpus located in the `input` folder.
 Does not log partial results, so `output` argument is actually useless, but still mandatory nonetheless.
-Found trigrams are display in `stdout`.
+Found trigrams are displayed in `stdout`.
 No slice count given means the entire corpus is to be parsed.